-We strongly encourage you to find a mentor who can support you as you prepare for your CPEng application.
-You will also need to find two referees who are a CPEng or CPEng equivalent3 to support your application.
+We strongly encourage you to find a mentor who can support you as you prepare for your Chartered application.
+You will also need to find two referees who are a Chartered Member, CPEng, or equivalent to support your application.
 The sooner you start engaging with engineers who can support you through this process, the better.
 Please note you will need to select one of your referees to sight and sign off on your application portfolio.
 This referee must be provided with your application portfolio and complete the referee declaration form.
 The form must be uploaded with your application, in the CV section of the application.